AdithyaViswanathan1/Fetal-Health-Classification/README.md

 To achieve the main objective, here are sub-objectives:
 1. Perform extensive exploratory data analysis of tabular data.
+2. Perform feature selection to extract only the most important predictors.
-2. Develop supervised machine learning approach to classify fetal health into 3 states.
+3. Develop supervised machine learning approach to classify fetal health into 3 states.
-3. Determine threshold to achieve best results in a medical setting.
+4. Determine threshold to achieve best results in a medical setting.
-4. Deploy model (if time permits)
+5. Deploy model (if time permits)

 ## Main Insights